buqiyuan/node-module-alias/README.md

 //
 moduleAlias(__dirname + '/package.json')

-// Or let module-alias to figure where your package.json is
+// Or let node-module-alias to figure where your package.json is
 // located.
 By default it will look in the same directory
 // where you have your node_modules (application's root) moduleAlias()